yhs0602/Sparse2Dense/README.md

 ## Other experiments

-You may try other experiments settings in the following directories also:
+You may try other experiments settings in the following directory also:

 - `cross`: The cross maze environment, but the width of the corridor is 1.
-- `h_maze`: The H-shaped maze environment.
-- `h_maze_w2`: The H-shaped maze environment, but the width of the corridor is 2.

-## Post processing scripts
+## Post-processing scripts

 To automatically generate figures and tables, we used the post-processing scripts in the `post_processing` directory.
 This directory primarily contains the following files: